asciiflix/server/docs/REST-API/authentication.md

 }
 ````

+# Logout
+To add a JWT-Token to our Blacklist simply call ``/secure/logout``.
+The used JWT token will be added to our blacklist to prevent further use.

 # Use Secure Endpoints
 If you want to access secure endpoints like ``/secure/my_status``, you will need a valid JWT-Token. <br>
 No JWT-Token? -> How to get a JWT-Token, please read: